Raxuis/MarioPartyBoardGenerator/README.md

 - See the 7 different maps with their names.

 If you want to see screenshots of the project, you can check the `demo` folder.
+PS: Try to find the hidden easter egg in the project 🥚.

 ---